 Figure 2 - ALoFT classification of 1000 Genomes and HGMD variants

 a) Benign LoF score for premature stop variants in 1KGP1 and HGMD.
 For this plot, we randomly selected one variant per gene.
-The third (dark green) and fourth (blue) box plot pertains to premature stop variants in healthy 1KGP1 individuals occuring in disease-causing genes obtained from HGMD.
+The third (dark green) box plot pertains to premature stop variants in healthy 1KGP1 individuals occuring in disease-causing genes obtained from HGMD.
+The fourth (blue) box plot pertains to LoF variants in the subset of HGMD genes where 1KGP1 LoFs are also seen.
 “1KGP1 LoFs in other” include variants in 1KGP1 in genes not in HGMD i.e. non-disease genes.
 “HGMD LoFs other” include variants in only those disease genes where 1KGP1 LoF variants are not seen.

 b) HGMD and 1KGP1 premature stop variants on the dominant disease-causing gene NF2.
 The benign 1KGP1 LoF variant truncates 2 isoforms, whereas HGMD LoF variants truncate 7 to 12 isoforms.